didauds/myWebsite/README.md

-This is a webiste that contains my portfolio.
+This is a webiste that contains my portfolio..

 # Getting Started with Create React App